MyNameIsTrez/tiny-json-parser-in-c/README.md

 The [JSON spec](https://www.json.org/json-en.html) specifies that the other value types are `number`, `true`, `false` and `null`, but they can all be stored as strings.
 You could easily support these however by adding just a few dozen lines to `json.c`, so feel free to.

-## Smaller version
+## The old smaller and simpler version

-Originally this was roughly 500 lines
+Originally `json.c` was 481 lines long, which you can still view in the branch called [static-arrays](https://github.com/MyNameIsTrez/tiny-allocationless-json-parser-in-c/tree/static-arrays).

+It used static arrays with hardcoded sizes, which I described the advantages of in my blog post titled [Static arrays are the best vectors](https://mynameistrez.github.io/2024/04/09/static-arrays-are-the-best-vectors.html).

+There were two major problems with it:
+1. It didn't give the user control over how the memory was allocated.
-* Every time `json_parse()` is called its arenas get reset, meaning that calling the function a second time overwrites the previous call's JSON result.
+2. Whenever `json_parse()` was called, its static arrays would be reset.
+This meant that calling the function a second time would overwrite the previous call's JSON result.
+This was fine if you didn't need to open more than one JSON file at a time.

 ## Running the tests